rust-lang/rust-wiki-backup/Doc-Memory,-modes,-and-mutation.md

 ## Modes
 Rust currently supports parameter-passing modes.
 There are five or six of them: `+`, `-`, `++`, `&`, `&&`, and one that you get if you don't write any funny symbols.
 What do they mean?
 It is a mystery.

+## Regions
+A region is a space in memory with a shared lifetime.
+That is, everything gets deallocated together.

 # Data/types
 ## Boxes: `@`
 The expression `@2` produces a reference to a immutable slot in the heap.
 Executing that expression will result in an allocation, but no visible side-effects.
 Its type is `@int`.